 ISIS-Mozambique has conducted at least seven amphibious raids where its fighters gathered in boats and attacked various islands off Mozambique’s northeast coast.

 ISIS-Mozambique has conducted both day and night raids.
 Raid formations have reportedly consisted of single groups of 10-20 fighters to multiple groups of 100-300.
 The latter has been part of multipronged attacks on large towns and a handful of military bases.

-During raids, ISIS-Mozambique has demonstrated specific tactics, techniques, and procedures (TTPs).
-These have included untold numbers of shooting/executing civilians, over 150 acts of mass arson, at least 19 mass beheadings, and more than 14 mass kidnappings of women and children.
+During raids, ISIS-Mozambique has demonstrated specific tactics, techniques, and procedures (TTPs.)
+These have included untold numbers of shootings/executing civilians, over 150 acts of mass arson, at least 19 mass beheadings, and more than 14 mass kidnappings of women and children.
+The word “mass” is used repeatedly here to demonstrate a point.
 Regional aid groups quoted by Reuters estimate the insurgents kidnapped as many as 51 children in 2020 alone.
 Kidnappings are presumably to secure child soldiers, brides for marriage, and for general sexual exploitation.

 Muir Analytics covered one of ISIS-Mozambique’s amphibious raids in detail here.
 In this case, on 9 September 2020, insurgents boarded boats in the middle of the night and attacked the exclusive island resort of &Beyond Vamizi and the nearby civilian-inhabited island of Metundo.
 The resort had been evacuated of guests, and the insurgents torched its many bungalows.
 Muir warned that other hotel attacks were likely to occur.